 Here’s another with numbers even more out of whack:

 1,800 / (14 + 75) = 20.2.
 That’s more than double the ratio size associated with disaster!
 But who would have a problem with a tweet celebrating charitable employees?
 The issue is this was tweeted on the same day that United Airlines was in the news for a dog dying on a flight after its owner was instructed to store the pet in the plane’s overhead compartment.
 There were no tweets that day by United about the incident, so people chose this tweet for venting reactions like “What’s your public statement?
 There are many of us waiting to hear it. #united #dog”.

 Perhaps you’re intentionally trolling.
 That’s generally not an objective of eClincher customers, but if it’s yours, congratulations, and you should relish the accomplishment.
 Maybe you can match the achievement of a ratio above 20.

 Generally, the best practice when experiencing a high ratio is to own up to the controversy.
 If a mistake was made, or the comments are persuasive, an apology may be appropriate.
-Some self deprecation can alleviate the tension.
+Some self-deprecation can alleviate tension.
 And to really persuade followers, including the commenters, that you’ve reformed, you could offer penance like a relevant charitable donation.

 The remaining consideration is whether or not to delete the tweet.
 Just bear in mind that if the critics who commented are already sufficiently outraged, this action might just be pouring gas on the controversial fire.